julianmclain/blog/src/content/posts/001-hello-blog.md

 ## What's next?

-So, this blog a place to backup my thoughts and share them with the broader developer community.
+So, this blog a place to store my notes and thoughts in case anyone finds them helpful or interesting.
 You can expect future writings about my journey as a budding engineer and technologies I find interesting.
 I don't exactly know which topics those are yet, but don't worry.
 They're going to be great!